dghaehre/wp-backup-core/README.md

  port: "port for ssh login",
  bucketname: "Name of AWS S3 bucket",
  path: "/path/to/wordpress",
- name: "Name of project (used when saved to S3")
+ name: "Name of project (used when saved to S3)" // left empty it will fallback to same as last backup })
-})
 .then(() => console.log("success"))
 .catch(console.log)